tomdalling/old-tomdalling.com/resources/blog-posts/2013-04-18_07-more-lighting-ambient-specular-attenuation-gamma.markdown

 the specular component.
 You may come across other fragment shaders that don't have the camera position as a uniform.
-If the lighting calculations are done in camera space, instead of world space, then the position of the camera is always the origin [math]\(0,0,0)[/math].
+If the lighting calculations are done in camera space, instead of world space, then the position of the camera is always the origin $$\(0,0,0)$$.
 This is fairly common, but we'll continue to work in world space for the moment, because it's a bit more intuitive and similar to the code in the previous article.

 There are two new elements of the `Light` struct: `attenuation` and `ambientCoefficient`.
-The `attenuation` variable is the [math]k[/math] value we saw in the attenuation section, earlier in the article.
+The `attenuation` variable is the $$k$$ value we saw in the attenuation section, earlier in the article.
 The `ambientCoefficient` variable is the percentage of the light to use for the ambient component, also explained earlier in this article.

 There are new material uniforms: